Hiring a web designer (or web design company) can be a confusing task if you aren't sure what to look for.

 Should I hire a freelancer or a web company?

-A freelancer has to take a holiday sometime, so there may be periods when you don't have web support
+- A freelancer has to take a break sometime, so there may be periods when you don't have web support.
+Find out what they do for holiday cover

-Dealing with a company can make you feel more confident in their abilities to deliver
+- Dealing with a company may make you feel more confident in their abilities to deliver and support your business but ask them what their views are on web accessibility or GDPR, their answer will provide great insight

 Do I need to hire a local web site designer?